arthavmane/portfolio/README.md

 ## About me
 <!-- ![](/images/my-image.png) -->

 Hi!
 My name is Arthav Mane.
 I'm currently pursuing my M.S. in Computer Science and Engineering from University at Buffalo, NY.
-My main interests are data science, machine learning and computer vision.
+My main areas of focus are machine learning, computer vision and artificial intelligence.

 <!-- ## What am I currently working on? -->